bernabas53/vapi-knowledge-base/README.md

 # Vapi + Pinecone Knowledge Base Integration

-This project connects your Vapi assistant with a Pinecone vector database to create a custom knowledge base using your house listings data.
+A production-ready custom knowledge base server that connects your Vapi assistant with a Pinecone vector database.
+Perfect for creating intelligent assistants that can answer questions about your data using semantic search.

 ## Overview